andrew-hk/apache-autoindex/README.md

 apache-autoindex
 ================

-To make apache autoindex pages look good
+To make apache autoindex pages look good with bootstrap.